HaoranLu226/STAT628_Module2_Group14/README.md

 To reproduce the figures and app, one can run `figure.R`, `ui.R` and `server.R` in the `code` directory.
 Please note that one should copy the images in `figure/images_app` to th same directory of R files at first.

 Our [web-based app](https://jzhao55.shinyapps.io/addt/) implements our proposed model.
-One can first type down the weight, abdomen and wrist circumference measurements with corresponding units, and then click th `Calculate!` button to estimate th body fat percentage.
+One can first type down the weight, abdomen and wrist circumference measurements with corresponding units, and then click the `Calculate!` button to estimate th body fat percentage.
 The image on the right shows one possible body shape.
 And a histogram below shows the body fat (%) among men and the highlights the user's body fat percentage.